Elias Díaz Preview, Player Props: Rockies vs. Twins

 Elias Díaz At The Plate

-- Diaz has driven in a run in 45 games this year (32.8%), including 20 games with more than one RBI (14.6%).
-He has also driven home three or more of his team's runs in six contests.
+- Diaz has had an RBI in 45 games this year (32.6%), including 20 multi-RBI outings (14.5%).
+He has also driven in three or more of his team's runs in six contests.

+- In 29.7% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (5.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.